Takedown-code/One_Life_Gym/README.md

 - **body.css** - The CSS styles for the gym's landing page.
 - **styles.css** - The CSS styles for the membership plans page.
 - **confirmation.css** - The CSS styles for the confirmation page.

+### AI

+Used for feedback, problem solving and structuring

 ### Author